grassdog/klipbook/README.md

 <img src="https://github.com/grassdog/klipbook/raw/master/example.png" alt="Example of a summary file" />

-## Why not just see your clippings on the Amazon site?

-Currently [the Amazon highlights site](https://kindle.amazon.com/your_highlights) only shows clippings for books you purchased on Amazon.

 ## Installation

 Klipbook is a Ruby gem.
 To install simply run:

     gem install klipbook

+## Why not just see your clippings on the Amazon site?

+Currently [the Amazon highlights site](https://kindle.amazon.com/your_highlights) only shows clippings for books you purchased on Amazon.

-## Supported platforms
+## Tested platforms

 Klipbook has been tested on MRI 1.9.3 on Mac OSX.